slavatrofimov/Synthea-OMOP-on-Synapse/README.md

 * **SourceDirectoryVocabulary**: path to the directory in the data lake container that stores raw vocabulary data in CSV format.
 * **SourceDirectoryLoad**: path to the directory in the data lake container that contains SQL scripts used for data transformation and loading.
 * **VocabSchemaName**: name of the database schema that will be used to stage raw vocabulary data.
+* **HelperSchemaName**: name of the database schema that will be used to store auxiliary objects that facilitate the transformation of data.

 #### 4.3 Execute the data factory pipeline
 As part of this tutorial, we will execute the data-factory pipeline once.
 Start by navigating to the "Author" hub of the pipeline you had provisioned, select the pipeline labeled **00-Execute Synthea-OMOP ETL**, click on the "Add trigger" button and select "Trigger now" as illustrated below: